mignonstyle/chocolat/readme.txt

 No-Image: width 300px, height 300px (png, jpg or gif)

 Logo or No-Image image is display the reduced by depending on the size of the browser.

+=== The display in the header image slider ===
+The display in the slider the image set in the header.

+How to use:
+1. Check "Use the slider to the header image" check box.
+2. Select Light Color or Dark Color from the color of the slider.
+3. Set an image from the Slider Image 1.
+   It is displayed as a slider if you set the image to Slider Image 1 and Slider Image 2.
+   Caption and Link URL is optional.
+4. Click "Save Changes" button.

 === Widgets Areas ===
 The Theme has customizable sidebar and footer.